oracle-livelabs/common/gitlab-workshop/compute/compute.md

   ```
   <copy>ssh-keygen -t rsa</copy>
   Generating public/private rsa key pair.
-  Enter file in which to save the key (/Users/fnafey/.ssh/id_rsa):
+  Enter file in which to save the key (/Users/demo/.ssh/id_rsa):
   Enter passphrase (empty for no passphrase):
   Enter same passphrase again:
-  Your identification has been saved in /Users/fnafey/.ssh/id_rsa
+  Your identification has been saved in /Users/demo/.ssh/id_rsa
-  Your public key has been saved in /Users/fnafey/.ssh/id_rsa.pub
+  Your public key has been saved in /Users/demo/.ssh/id_rsa.pub
   The key fingerprint is:
-  SHA256:3UYprkLRvQI/QdKyOoeghc/ow/fx0S2noUBnFvzJeLk fnafey@fnafey-mac
+  SHA256:3UYprkLRvQI/QdKyOoeghc/ow/fx0S2noUBnFvzJeLk demo@demo-mac
   The key's randomart image is:
   +---[RSA 3072]----+
   |      ...        |